apocc/pk-mods/readme.md

 ### Toggle AI and Stealth

 The stealth and ai buttons can be toggled via key press.
 Use the Unit Mod Manager ingame dialog to select which key toggles which action.

+### Weapon Set Hotkeys

+Allows the user to specify individual keys to select each weapon set and a key to cycle through them.